Affiliation: University of the Balearic Islands

 I have an interest in psychological research methods generally, and I set up the journal Qualitative Research in Psychology (Taylor & Francis) with Brendan Gough and Martin Packer, whose first issue appeared in 2004.
 More recently I have been involved in an international network exploring the development of qualitative methods for studying online communication (MOOD – Microanalysis Of Online Data).

 Associate Lecturer with the Open University.
 Research interests are primarily in the area of critical theory and psychoanalytical approaches to textuality and culture with a particular interest in positions of rhetoric inhabited in relation to analysis.
 Published work has ranged from readings of the early work of Freud, identity and bodily habitation, linguistic negotiation in rap and hip-hop, and the role of phantasy in children’s literature.

-Laura Thompson is a Chartered Psychologist and Lecturer in Social Psychology at Loughborough University.
+Laura Thompson is a Chartered Psychologist and Lecturer in Social Psychology at Birkbeck College.
 Her research is applied and ‘real-world’, focusing broadly on health, communication and socio-psychological approaches to occupational psychology.
 Taking an interdisciplinary approach, Laura draws across a range of methods, in particular conversation analysis, to help solve problems within the health sector, psychiatry and private or public companies.
 Her research aims to form the foundations for psychological treatments and interventions for individuals with health conditions, including schizophrenia and multiple sclerosis.